Downsend School, Leatherhead

 Not for: Those who like the ‘grandness’ of country private schools.
 The main building is attractive, but while the school couldn’t want for anything more in terms of facilities, it’s not on a huge site

 Dare to disagree?!
 Have a look yourself, and let me know what you think.
-The main school and pre-preps have Open Morning on Fri 16 November, Fri 8 March and Sat 11 May 2019.
+The main school has an open day on Sat 5 Oct.
 Book here.

 Downsend School, 1 Leatherhead Road, Leatherhead, Surrey KT22 8TJ.
 Tel: 01372 372197. downsend.co.uk